u-blox/nrg-nina-b1/README.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=HQhBW8Z5sNg" target="_blank"><img src="http://img.youtube.com/vi/HQhBW8Z5sNg/0.jpg" alt="Software and HW for NRG harvesting test in action" width="480" height="270" border="10" /></a>

 ## Debugging
-With only GPIO-based debugging, there are two ways to monitor what is going on in this code:
+With only GPIO-based debugging (the single serial port from the NINA-B1 module being connected to the SARA-N2xx modem), there are two ways to monitor what is going on in this code:

 1. Monitor the serial lines for AT command activity (I used a Saleae box for this since the box can do very long term captures and will automagicaly decode the serial protocol).
-2. Use the `printfMorse()` function that will flash the debug LED based on your strings.
+2. Use the `printfMorse()` function that will flash the debug LED based on `printf()`-style strings.

 When using `printfMorse()` the start and end of a Morse sequence is signalled by a rapid flash on the LED.
 Remember to keep your Morse strings short as they will take a while to come out.
-The `printfMorse()` function blocks and there is also a `tPrintfMorse()` function which allows the rest of the code to run but will mask any use of the debug LED while it is active.
+The `printfMorse()` function blocks but there is also a `tPrintfMorse()` function which runs in its own task, allowing the rest of the code to run (but masking any other use of the debug LED while it is active).

-Here is a video of a sample of this Morse sequence:
+Here is a video of a sample Morse sequence:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=8VpEXieqOn8" target="_blank"><img src="http://img.youtube.com/vi/8VpEXieqOn8/0.jpg" alt="printfMorse()" width="480" height="270" border="10" /></a>